ruchi-shekar/swe-pitch/PITCHME.md

   - Asked questions when we got stuck

 - **What did we learn?**
-  - Learned a lot fo new languages and frameworks
+  - Learned a lot of new languages and frameworks
   - Learned about version control and handling merge conflicts
   - Learned how to create a dynamic website from scratch